xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 from attacks such as XSS, SQLi, CSRF, DDoS, and brute force login (as well as a number of other exploits).
 This tutorial will walk through the basics of installing and configuring ModSecurity for an Apache web server.
-This tutorial will assume that Apache is already installed and running.
+This tutorial assumes that Apache is already installed and running.

 Installing ModSecurity
 ~~~~~~~~~~~~~~~~~~~~~~